botlaram/docs/docs/devopsTools.md

 ## Argo-cd

-### What is Argo-cd?
+### What is ArgoCD?

-Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It automates the deployment of the desired application states from Git repositories directly to Kubernetes clusters.
 Argo CD monitors these repositories for changes, ensuring that the deployed application states match the declared states in the repository.

 Key Features: